pjbitterman/UNL_geog432/term_project/final_project.md

 ## Research questions

-Choose one of the following resarch questions below:
+Choose one of the following research questions below:

 1. How has land use in the CBW changed over time and how is it predicted to change in the future?
 Are there any spatial patterns you can detect in this land use change?